ptriv/atc-matrixportal/README.md

 - home_lat : In WGS84 coordinates (decimals), the latitude of your home point.

 ## Known issues
 1. OpenSky registered user API access appears to not be working at this time.
-Credentials don't appear to be passed throuh the GET request.
+Credentials don't appear to be passed through the GET request.
 2. Board may crash from time-to-time if there is an error in fetching the data.
 Haven't been able to address this with a watchdog timer either due to the DELAY interval, so just tap the manual RESET button if this happens.